freddyisman/flash-sale/README.md

 ![Flash Sale System Diagram](./svg/flash-sale-system-diagram.svg)

-#### Purchase flow in brief
+#### Purchase Flow

-0. Before the purchase flow begins, the flash sale item is created via the API.
-The API then runs a function to pre-allocate slots in Redis based on the item's `quantity` parameter.
+1. **Pre-allocation:** Before the purchase flow begins, the flash sale item is created via the API.
+A function automatically pre-allocates slots in Redis based on the item's `quantity` parameter.
-1. The user clicks **Buy** on the React frontend.
-The request is sent through the load balancer (Caddy).
+2. **Request Routing:** The user clicks **Buy** on the React frontend.
+The request is sent through the Caddy load balancer.
-2. Caddy routes the request to one of the three API instances.
+3. **Load Balancing:** Caddy routes the request to one of three API instances using a round-robin strategy.
-3. The API instance checks whether the sale is still active and whether the user has already claimed a slot, using an **atomic Redis Lua script** that, in a single command, validates flash sale time window, rejects duplicate attempts, and pops a slot from the pre-allocated pool.
+4. **Validation & Claiming:** The API instance uses an **atomic Redis Lua script** to validate the request.
+In a single command, it validates the flash sale time window, rejects duplicate attempts by the same user, and pops a slot from the pre-allocated pool.
-4. If the claim succeeds, Redis returns a confirmation to the API instance, which then responds with a `202` status code to the user.
+5. **Confirmation:** If the claim succeeds, Redis confirms it with the API instance, which responds with a `202 Accepted` status code to the user.
-5. At the same time, the API instance publishes two messages to **RabbitMQ queues** asynchronously.
+6. **Asynchronous Messaging:** Concurrently, the API instance publishes two messages to **RabbitMQ queues**.
-6. RabbitMQ delivers the messages to a **Claim Worker** queue and a **Payment Worker** queue.
+7. **Worker Processing:** RabbitMQ delivers the messages to the **Claim Worker** and **Payment Worker** queues.
-7. The **Claim Worker** inserts a new purchase record into PostgreSQL with a default status of `PROCESSING`, while the **Payment Worker** simulates payment processing (with a mock delay and random outcomes) and updates the purchase status to either `SUCCESS` or `DECLINED`.
+8. **Finalization:** The **Claim Worker** inserts a new purchase record into PostgreSQL with a default status of `PROCESSING`.
+Simultaneously, the **Payment Worker** simulates payment processing (with a mock delay and random outcomes) and updates the purchase status to either `SUCCESS` or `DECLINED`.

 ### Design Decisions & Trade-offs

-#### Preventing Overselling by Pre-allocating Slots in Redis
+#### Preventing Overselling via Redis Pre-allocation

 The core challenge of a flash sale is preventing overselling under extreme concurrency.
-The usual approach of "read quantity, check, then decrement" creates a classic race condition.
+The traditional approach of "read quantity, check, then decrement" creates a race condition.

-My solution is to pre-allocate a Redis List with one entry per available unit.
+This system solves this by pre-allocating a Redis List with one entry per available unit.
 When a user attempts to claim a slot, a Lua script atomically:
-1. Checks if the user's email has already claimed an item, and rejects the request if so.
+1. Checks if the user's email has already claimed an item (rejecting duplicates).
-2. Pops an entry from the slot list.
+2. Pops an entry from the available slot list.
 3. Adds the user's email to the claimed set.

-Because Lua scripts execute atomically in Redis (single-threaded), no two requests can pop the same slot.
-**Overselling is structurally impossible**, even under thousands of concurrent requests.
-This eliminates the need for distributed locks or database-level pessimistic locking.
+Because Lua scripts execute atomically in Redis, **overselling is structurally impossible**, eliminating the need for distributed locks or database-level pessimistic locking.

-The trade-off is that the slot is claimed in Redis before the purchase is actually persisted.
-If a worker crashes between claiming in Redis and writing to the database, the slot is consumed but the purchase may not exist in PostgreSQL.
-In production, this would need a reconciliation job to handle the discrepancy.
-For this project, the simplicity and throughput gains are worth it.
+*Trade-off:* The slot is claimed in Redis before the purchase is persisted in the database.
+If a worker crashes between the Redis claim and the PostgreSQL write, a slot is consumed without a corresponding database record.
+In a production environment, a reconciliation cron job would be required to handle these discrepancies.

-#### RabbitMQ for Async Processing into Database and Mock Payment Simulation
+#### RabbitMQ for Asynchronous Processing

-The purchase API needs to respond quickly, especially under sudden heavy load.
-That's why Redis sits at the front of the system.
-By offloading the slower work, such as database persistence, payment processing (with its simulated delay and random outcomes), and other heavy tasks, we keep the API fast and able to handle high throughput.
+To maintain high API throughput, slow tasks like database persistence and payment processing are offloaded to RabbitMQ.

-RabbitMQ's durable queues with manual acknowledgment guarantee that messages survive restarts and aren't lost if a worker crashes mid-processing.
-The worker calls `ack` only after successful database persistence, and `nack` (with requeue) on failure.
+RabbitMQ's durable queues with manual acknowledgment ensure that messages survive restarts and are not lost during worker crashes.
+Workers acknowledge (`ack`) messages only after successful processing, and negatively acknowledge (`nack`) to requeue on failure.

-The trade-off is that the user sees "Item claimed successfully" before payment is actually processed.
-The system is **eventually consistent**, meaning the purchase may later be declined by the payment worker.
-This is acceptable for a flash sale where speed of claiming matters most.
+*Trade-off:* The system is **eventually consistent**.
+Users see an "Item claimed successfully" message before payment finalizes, meaning a purchase may later be declined by the payment worker.
+This is standard for high-velocity flash sales where claiming speed is the priority.

-#### Implementing API Replicas Behind Caddy
+#### API Replicas Behind Caddy

-Caddy load-balances across three API instances using round-robin.
-Since the hot path (slot claiming during purchase API calls) is handled by Redis, horizontal scaling is straightforward.
-Adding more replicas linearly increases the number of concurrent connections the system can serve without any shared state issues.
+Caddy load-balances across three API instances.
+Because the hot path (slot claiming) is managed by Redis, the API instances are stateless, allowing for linear horizontal scaling.

-The trade-off is that this is a development-oriented setup.
-In production, you'd want a proper orchestrator like Kubernetes and a more sophisticated health-checking strategy instead of relying on Caddy's `lb_try_duration`.
+*Trade-off:* This is a development-oriented setup.
+A production environment would utilize a dedicated container orchestrator (e.g., Kubernetes) with robust health checks rather than relying on Caddy's `lb_try_duration`.

-#### Decoupled Claim Worker & Payment Worker
+#### Decoupled Workers

-The claim and payment steps are decoupled into separate workers and queues to isolate failure domains.
-A payment service outage won't block inventory claiming, payment processing can be scaled independently (it's slower due to the simulated delay, mimicking a third-party provider), and different retry strategies can be applied to payment failures without affecting the claim pipeline.
+Claim and payment steps operate on separate workers and queues to isolate failure domains.
+A payment service outage will not block inventory claiming, and payment processing can be scaled independently of the core claim pipeline.

 #### Frontend Architecture

-The React frontend is intentionally simple, without any state management library or complex data layer.
-It uses native `fetch` for API calls and `react-router-dom` for routing.
-A custom `useCountdown` hook handles both ISO dates and Unix timestamps, automatically switching between "starts in" and "ends in" displays. `react-hot-toast` provides user feedback.
+The React frontend relies on native `fetch` and `react-router-dom`, avoiding heavy state management libraries.
+A custom `useCountdown` hook manages timestamps, and `react-hot-toast` handles user feedback.
+This ensures the client remains lightweight and highly responsive.

-This keeps the frontend lightweight and focused on its job: displaying items and facilitating purchases.

 ---

 ## Setup Instructions

 ### Prerequisites
-Make sure you have the following installed:
 - **Node.js** v20+ (see `.nvmrc`)
-- **Docker**, **Docker Compose v2**, plus **Docker Desktop** if needed

-Note: This project requires Docker to run first.
-Before starting, please make sure you have Docker installed and the daemon is running.
+- **Docker** and **Docker Compose v2** (Ensure the Docker daemon is running before proceeding)

 ### Running the Full Stack (Docker)

-This is the recommended way to run the project.
-It starts all services (PostgreSQL, Redis, RabbitMQ, API instances, workers, Caddy) and runs database migrations automatically.
+This is the recommended method.
+It starts all services (PostgreSQL, Redis, RabbitMQ, API instances, workers, Caddy) and executes database migrations automatically.

 **1. Build the frontend:**
 ```sh
 cd src/web
 npm install